Bus falls into river in Nepal, killing 17 and injuring 50

-KATHMANDU, Nepal (AP) — Police say an overcrowded bus drove off a mountain highway and crashed in a river in Nepal, killing 17 people and injuring 50 more.
+KATHMANDU, Nepal (AP) — An overcrowded bus drove off a mountain highway and crashed in a river in Nepal, killing 17 people and injuring 50 more, a police official said Monday.

-Police official Madhav Kafle said the bus was packed with people returning from festivals and appeared to have a mechanical problem before skidding off the highway on Sunday.
+The bus was packed with people returning from festivals and appeared to have a mechanical problem before skidding off the highway on Sunday, Police official Madhav Kafle said.

 Among the injured, 21 were still hospitalized Monday for medical treatment.

-Kafle said passengers heard a sound and the steering appeared to have failed before the bus drove off the highway and crashed in the Sunkoshi River 20 meters (70 feet) below.
+Kafle said passengers heard a loud sound and the steering appeared to have failed before the bus drove off the highway and crashed in the Sunkoshi River 20 meters (70 feet) below.

 The crash site is about 120 kilometers (75 miles) east of the capital, Kathmandu.